The Prophet, may the peace and blessings of Allah be upon him, said: “If the…

 If you want to grow closer to Allah in Ramadan and leave with more momentum, you need to utilize your sweet spots, simplify your plan, and focus on the experience of true connection to Him.
 Approaching Ramadan from this heart-based perspective will help you avoid burnout because you understand it’s not about achieving numbers and it’s not about comparing yourself to others.
 It’s about spending time in the company of Allah and making sincere efforts to draw nearer to Him.

-Note: This blog is based on Sheikh Moutasem al-Hameedy’s insightful and powerful webinar about Ramadan.
+Note: This blog is based on Sheikh Moutasem al-Hameedy’s webinar about Ramadan.
 He is the founder of Rashidoon.
 I summarized a few of the key messages.
 You may view the full webinar here to explore this topic in more depth.